Gabrielle Schwartz

 Psychotherapist for Adolescents and Adults

-Gabrielle is currently pursuing her Master’s in Clinical Mental Health Counseling at Fordham University.
-She earned her undergraduate degree in Psychological and Brain Sciences from The George Washington University, where she also participated in research on therapeutic interventions.
-Her clinical background includes work as a Helpline Specialist for the National Alliance on Mental Illness (NAMI), where she provided crisis support and resource referrals, and as a Registered Behavior Technician Intern, where she delivered ABA therapy to children with autism.
-She has also contributed to prevention-focused work at The Erin Levitas Foundation, a nonprofit dedicated to addressing sexual assault through education and advocacy.
+Her clinical experience includes work as a Helpline Specialist for the National Alliance on Mental Illness (NAMI), providing crisis support and resource referrals; as a Registered Behavior Technician Intern, delivering ABA therapyto children with autism; and as a contributor to The Erin Levitas Foundation, a nonprofit dedicated to addressing sexual assault through education and advocacy.

 Gabrielle Schwartz